| The

 bright orange, silver, blue and black color are

 his bats.
+The

 bats are how Jeff Wallace has made his living